 Join us as we help children and youth experience the transformative love of Christ.

 Children and youth cannot truly experience life in all its fullness unless they have the opportunity to know Jesus by being nurtured in caring churches and loving families guided by biblical principles.
+Churches around the world simply don’t have the resources to provide opportunities for youth like we do in the United States.

 World Vision partners closely with local churches worldwide to strengthen their reach and impact for Jesus.
 But in many communities, resources are so limited that churches are unable to support children's spiritual growth in ways girls and boys can relate to and understand, such as Vacation Bible Schools or youth-focused activities.